Articles of Incorporation and Rules

 4. If the matters related to the notification in Paragraph 1 are not approved at the general meeting of the preceding two paragraphs, the resolution of the general meeting of representatives regarding such matters shall become invalid

-Article 69 In addition to those matters provided for in these Articles of Incorporation, matters necessary for the operation of the General Meeting and General Meeting of Representatives shall be provided for in the General Meeting and General Meeting of Representatives Operating Regulations.
+In addition to what is stipulated in these Articles of Association, matters necessary for the operation of the General Meeting and the General Assembly shall be stipulated in the Regulations for the Operation of the General Meeting and the General Assembly.

 Chapter 5: Business Execution

-Article 70: Any person who belongs to the same household as a member shall be deemed to be a member with regard to the use of the business of this association.
+Article 70 Any person belonging to the same household as a member shall be deemed to be a member for the purposes of using the business of this cooperative.

 (Items of business, etc.)

-Article 71 Items of goods necessary for daily life as defined in Article 3, paragraph 1 shall be books, educational equipment, school supplies, stationery, electrical appliances, furniture, clothing, leather products, cosmetics, daily necessities, sports equipment, musical instruments, photographic supplies, photo processing services, copiers, watches, beverages, food, postcards and stamps, tobacco, alcoholic beverages, rice, play guide related supplies, and other items necessary for the daily life of members.
+Article 71 The items of goods necessary for daily life as stipulated in Article 3, item 1 shall be books, educational equipment, school supplies, stationery, electrical appliances, furniture, clothing, leather products, cosmetics, daily necessities, sporting goods, musical instruments, photographic supplies, photo processing services, photocopying, watches, beverages, food products, postcards and stamps, tobacco, alcoholic beverages, rice, goods brokered by play guides, and other goods necessary for the daily lives of union members.

 2 The types of common facilities useful for daily life as defined in Article 3, paragraph 2 shall be dining halls and cafes